marcosdumay/acme-kitchen-sink/README.md

 some of our most famous users have to say about it and get a feel for the kind of experiences acme-kitchen-sink can bring for you:

-> Acme-kitchen-sync feels like home!
+> "Acme-kitchen-sync feels like home!
 The overall architecture, the
 > long reaching conventions, the enforced structure, the unity of
 > design, the well thought-out decisions.
 Everything in it reminds my
-> favorite programming environment.
+> favorite programming environment."
+>

-Proud PHP Programmer
+> -- Proud PHP Programmer

 ---

->  It was about time that lazy compiler started to give me *options*!
+>  "It was about time that lazy compiler started to give me *options*!
 >  I'm used to tools that relentless look for ways to help me, and
 >  keep me informed of all necessary details.
 Only after I imported
 >  acme-kitchen-sink I started getting my usual amount of error
 >  tracing information at compile time.
 I'll tell you - I don't miss
->  templates anymore.
+>  templates anymore."
+>

-Converted C++ Coder
+> -- Converted C++ Coder

 ---

-> Out there on the road, there are no safe places, no retreats, no
+> "Out there on the road, there are no safe places, no retreats, no
 > margin for error.
 Out there you'll suffer on every unpatched hole,
 > every virtual construction will turn against you, you will
 > eventually hit every boulder on your way, or it will hit you!